MaddyGuthridge/COMP6080_Notes/CSS/main properties.md

 - `none`: no space for element is taken, useful for JavaScript

 ### `z-index`
 "3D position" of the element - allows for placing elements on top of others.
+Avoid where possible, but can be useful.